Meet Our Team

 Andy Martinkus - Treasurer

-Andy attended Washington State University receiving a BA in Social Sciences (economics).
-After graduating Andy spent three years with Stock Building Supply based out of Raleigh NC.
-During those three years Andy started in their Manager Training Program moving up the management ranks, living in Utah, Idaho, and Texas before leaving in 2006.
-Andy moved to Yakima in fall of 2006 to work for Western Materials.
+Andy attended Washington State University, receiving a BA in Social Sciences (economics).
+After graduating, Andy spent three years with Stock Build Supply based out of Raleigh, NC.
+During those three years, Andy started in their Managing Training Program, moving up the management ranks, living in Utah, Idaho, and Texas before moving to Yakima in fall 2006 to work for Western Materials.
 At that time, Andy became the store manager of the Yakima Branch until 2011.
-In 2011 Andy became the Chief Operating Officer in charge of all sales and operations for Western Materials’ four branches.
-Western Materials is a contractor supply company selling primarily; masonry, drywall, roofing, stucco, and lumber.
-Western has locations in Yakima, Pasco, Wenatchee, and Portland employing over 100 personnel.
-Community Boards; American Red Cross for 6 years with 2 years as Chairman of the Board, current Pegasus board member, Yakima Downtown Rotary member since 2006.
-Hobbies include; hunting, fishing, and watching sports.
-Andy has been married to his wife Natalie for 9 years.
-They have 2 boys.
+In 2011, Andy became the Chief Operating Officer in charge of all sales and operations for Western Materials’ four branches.
+Western Materials is a contractor supply company selling primarily: masonry, drywall, roofing, stucco, and lumber.
+Western has locations in Yakima, Pasco, Wenatchee, and Portland, employing over 100 personnel.
+Andy also serves on community boards, such as American Red Cross for 6 years with 2 years as Chairman of the Board, Pegasus, and Yakima Downtown Rotary member since 2006.
+Andy’s hobbies include hunting, fishing, and watching sports.
+Andy has been married to his wife, Natalie, for nine years.
+They have two boys.

 Born and raised in Yakima, Gina is a local property management business owner and real estate investor.
 She received her degree in Radiologic Technology from Yakima Valley Community College in 1990.
 After 15 years in the medical field, she started a property management business and began investing in real estate.
 It was during this time she became active in youth volunteer activities.
-She participates in fundraising events at St. Paul Cathedral School and currently serves as Secretary of the board of directors for Sozo Sports of Central Washington.
-As the mother of two girls’ soccer players, Gina has personally experienced the benefits that being part of a team can bring to a child and the difference that sports make in the overall community.
-Gina sees Sozo Sports as an opportunity to use her business and youth volunteer background to join with other dedicated sports enthusiasts and give back to her community.
+She participates in fundraising events at St. Paul Cathedral School and currently serves as Secretary of the Board of Directors for SOZO Sports of Central Washington.
+As the mother of two girl soccer players, Gina has personally experienced the benefits that being a part of a team can bring to a child and the difference that sports make in the overall community.
+Gina sees SOZO Sports as an opportunity to use her business and youth volunteer background to join with other dedicated sports enthusiasts and give back to her community.